rednut/docker-unifi-video-controller/README.md

 The unifi nvr controller repo will provide the .debs.
 The package requires mongodb, so if we dont include 10gen's official repo it will use stock debian mongo instead (current state)

-The supervisor.conf is provided to configure supervisord which is used to launch:
+The supervisor.conf is provided to configure supervisord which is used to launch the UniFi contoller daemon.
-- unifi contoller daemon
-- sshd to "debug" ***DEPRECIATED***

 	cd path/to/dockerfiledir
 	docker build -t=rednut/unifi-video .